Home/Blog/How to Manage a Growing Tiffin Service on WhatsApp Without Going Crazy

 3. Automate the high-volume, low-judgment tasks — menu broadcasts, new customer intake, pause acknowledgements — so your time is reserved for the things that genuinely need your attention.

-ElfClick is built for subscription-based food businesses like tiffin services.
+ElfClick is built for tiffin services and home cooks.
 It handles new customer intake, pause and resume management, menu broadcasts, and daily inquiries on your existing WhatsApp Business number.
 Free 30-day trial, no card needed.

 The goal isn't efficiency for its own sake